 So you now know how to read scale diagrams.

-We just focused on the scale diagram for the Major scale, but of course, there are many other scales as well.
+We only focused on the scale diagram for the Major scale, but of course, there are many other scales as well.
 Now that you know how to read scale diagrams, we could simply go through different scales, and look at the appropriate diagrams for each scale.

 But not so fast.